smeyfroi/smeyfroi.github.io/_posts/2017-09-20-automate-your-cloud-infrastructure.md

 Just say no.

-The real win that the public cloud platforms bring is the tooling to break the cycle of manual configuration management.
+Because the real win that the public cloud platforms bring is the tooling to break the cycle of manual configuration management.
 Projects can be deployable by running one script that creates and provisions a solution via the cloud provider's API to create infrastructure